Riccardo Riccò: 2011 blood transfusion incident

 In October 2011, it was reported that Riccò confessed to the blood transfusion to CONI although his lawyer later denied these reports.

 On 19 April 2012, Italy's National Anti-doping Court (TNA – Tribunale Nazionale Antidoping) banned Riccò from any professional cycling activity for 12 years, effectively ending his career.
-Riccò appealed to the Court of Arbitration for Sport.
-The CAS upheld the ban.
+An appeal by Riccò was dismissed by the Court of Arbitration for Sport.

 2014 accusations

 On 1 May 2014 Riccò was accused of purchasing EPO and testosterone, after being caught by Italian police in the car park of a McDonald's restaurant in Livorno.
 Riccò later claimed to be "in the wrong place at the wrong time" and his lawyer stated that he was not in the car park to purchase EPO.
+In 2020 after an investigation, anti-doping body Nado Italia amended Riccò's suspension to a lifetime ban.